yunzhu-li/blupig-gomoku/README.md

 Currently runs single-threaded, I'm working on the parallelization, pattern analysis and more to increase depth.

-A live version is hosted on: [https://yunzhu.li/apps/renju](https://yunzhu.li/apps/renju)
+A live demo is hosted on: https://apps.yunzhu.li/renju

 ![Alt text](gui/screenshots/00.png?raw=true "Screenshot")